ClickCease

 Well, in our humble opinion, it’s as difficult as you want to make it.

-You can try your luck with sticking different free tools together until they make up a creature resembling a client portal by combining Google Sheets with Notion, Trello, Asana, and any live chat app.
+You can try your luck with sticking different free tools together until they make up a creature resembling a client portal.
+For example, combining Google Sheets with Notion, Trello, Asana, Google Calendar, and any live chat app, if that’s something that fits your business goals.

-Unfortunately, that will not only be time consuming, but it will also be pretty frustrating, as these apps were simply not made to work together smoothly, put on top of switching between a whole lot of tabs.
+Unfortunately, that will not only be time-consuming, but it will also be pretty frustrating, as these apps were simply not made to work together smoothly, on top of switching between a whole lot of tabs.

 Taking another route, you can go for project management tools that add a client portal feature as a nice add-on.
 However, this may not necessarily meet your client portal needs, since they usually lack finesse in the UI, client communication, or overall interactiveness in your client portal, providing view-only options.